ghorsington/CM3D2.YATranslator/README.md

 # Yet Another Translator for CM3D2

-As the name implies, this is a translation plug-in for CM3D2.
+As the name implies, this is a translation loader plug-in for CM3D2.
-Use it to translate in-game strings, textures and assets.
+Use it to replace in-game strings, textures and assets.

+> Yet Another Translator is a replacement for Unified Translation Plug-in and TranslationPlus.
+> You **must** remove them before installing Yet Another Translator.
+You can leave the translation assets.
+> More information in the [installation guide](https://github.com/denikson/CM3D2.YATranslator/wiki/Installation).

 ### [Download the latest release](https://github.com/denikson/CM3D2.YATranslator/releases)
 ### [View the wiki for help](https://github.com/denikson/CM3D2.YATranslator/wiki)

+## Main features

+* Patchers for Sybaris and ReiPatcher
+* String and asset replacing (pretty much the same)
+* **Supports old assets** from previous translation loaders.
+* **Fixed** texture replacing
+* **CM3D2 VPVR support**
+  * All strings translateable, all main UI elements replaceable
+* **Tagged translations** (the one containing `[HF]`, etc.) no longer require RegExes
+    * This fixed some tagged translations not working (like the ones ending with `...?`)
+    * Text scrolling effect now works with translations
+* **Logging and dumping** is improved
+  * You can log different asset translation separately
+  * Can dump untranslated assets and textures
+* **Subtitle** support
+* **Text-to-clipboard** supported internally
+* **VR mode support**: subtitles are visible with head-mounted displays

 ## Why another translation plug-in?